hpc2n/intro-linux/docs/data.md

     cp {*.dat,*.c,*.pdf} ~
     ```

     This specifies to copy any files ending in .dat, .c, and .pdf to the user's homedirectory.
-No spaces are allowed between the commas, etc.
+No spaces are allowed between the commas, etc. You could test it by creating a matched file in ``patterns`` directory with ``touch file.c`` and running the above command to see it only copies that one from the ``patterns`` directory.

     ```bash
     rm thisfile[!8]*
     ```

     This will remove all files named thisfile*, except those that has an 8 at that position in it's name.
+Try running it in the ``patterns`` directory!
+Do ``ls`` before and after to see the change.
+Remember, you can always recreate the directory ``patterns`` by untar'ing it again.

 #### Regular Expressions